guanlanhu/guanlanhu.github.io/_pages/about.md

 I am a Postdoc Fellow in Nutritional Sciences at <a href='https://temertymedicine.utoronto.ca/'>Temerty Faculty of Medicine, University of Toronto</a>, and my supervisor is <a href='https://labbelab.utoronto.ca/people/mary-labbe/'>Mary R. L’Abbé</a>.
 I completed my PhD training at the University of Toronto and <a href='https://www.sickkids.ca/'>The Hospital for Sick Children</a>.

 My research interests are **Artificial Intelligence in Nutrition, Food Purchase and Consumption Behaviors, and Metabolic Diseases**.
 My current research focuses on understanding the economic, nutritional, and health costs of food purchasing behaviours across neighbourhoods.
-I have a strong interest in Natural Language Processing (NLP) and Computer Vision (CV) and Multi-Omics approaches as they are dramatically changing how we understand food consumption behaviours and the market in ways that have never before been possible.
+I have a strong interest in Natural Language Processing (NLP) and Computer Vision (CV) and Multi-Omics approaches as they are dramatically changing how we understand food consumption behaviours and related diseases in ways that have never before been possible.

 <!-- Food Purchasing/Consumption Behaviors,  -->